-Chocolate lava cakes are one of those miracles of baking, like magic custard cakeand crêpes.
-Simple pantry ingredients combined in just the right way can make something really special.
+Chocolate lava cakes are one of those miracles of baking, like magic custard pies and petit fours.
+Recipes like this prove that simple pantry ingredients can be combined in just the right way to make something really special.

 You may have assumed that these restaurant-style cakes are something that you simply couldn’t make at home easily.
 Being wrong has never tasted so good—or looked so impressive!

 If you’re dead set against baking them in a water bath (called a bain–marie), you don’t really have to.
 Just know that your lava may not be very, well, lava-like.